adambirds/chronos/README.md

 ## License

 Chronos is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](/LICENSE) for details.

 ---

 ## Documentation

-Complete documentation is available at [https://adambirds.github.io/chronos/](https://adambirds.github.io/chronos/)
+Complete documentation is available [here](https://github.com/adambirds/chronos).